MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-dedicated.md

 contributors: ""
 ---

-# Copy exported Dataverse data to Dedicated SQL
+# Copy exported Dataverse data to dedicated SQL pool

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-After creating a continuous pipeline of data from Dataverse to your Synapse workspace with Azure Synapse Link for Dataverse, you can copy the data to Dedicated SQL with Synapse Pipelines.
+After creating a continuous pipeline of data from Dataverse to your Synapse workspace with Azure Synapse Link for Dataverse, you can copy the data to dedicated SQL pool with Synapse Pipelines.

 > [!NOTE]
 >